-The project titled“The daughter of the Easter egg”drew from Zora Mann’s rich life experience – from the start of her modelling career to the last period, which was marked by drugs and psychosis.
+For Art Basel Statements 2017, ChertLüdde exhibited a solo presentation by Zora Mann.
+The project, titled The Daughter of the Easter Egg, draws from Mann’s rich life experience – from the start of her modelling career to her latter period involving drugs and psychosis.

 Zora Star Cahusac Mann was born in 1979 in Amersham, UK, to British parents who were born in Uganda and Kenya.
 She grew up between Europe, Africa and America – her parents were followers of the Rajneesh movement and led a constantly nomadic lifestyle.
 After relocating to Germany at 13 years old, Mann embarked on an international and prolific modelling career.
 After 11 years, she decided to abandon the fashion business and pursue art.

 The presentation consists of four elements: a painting that entirely spans the walls, bean bag sculptures and a curtain which diagonally divides the stand.
 The fourth element is an autobiographical text published in book format.
 The painting, a fragmented portrait depicting a mandala made of eyes, hands and geometrical patterns, portrays a disturbingly overwhelming scenario which is visualized as a wall installation.
 Many references to her past emerge in the painting: African tribal art, intuitive forms and colourful ornaments.
 The curtain is made out of tiny plastic beads obtained from recycled flip-flops, depicting geometric shapes.